Azure/iotedge/edge-modules/azure-monitor/src/README.md

     - This should really only be turned off in extremely CPU-bound applications, if at all.
     - ex: `true`
     - Defaults to true.
-- `DISABLE_TELEMETRY`
-    - Set this to any non-empy value to disable telemetry.
-We recommend doing so in extremely bandwidth-limited applications
-    - Defaults to sending telemetry.

 ## Upload Target: